-This year is the fourteenth such entry, seventh for the 'Moon Clock'.
+This year is the fifteenth such entry, eighth for the 'Moon Clock'.
 The 'clock' symbol is based conceptually on the 'Doomsday Clock' of the Bulletin of Atomic Scientists.
 In theory their clock striking midnight would mean charred copies of that publication would drift across ruined cities.

 The image at top right is a composite of frames from the Apollo 11 video showing the LM and Buzz Aldrin, using overlapping frames to cancel out video noise and overexposure.

 Below: Apollo's footprints will last longer than any on Earth exposed to the elements, but over time even on the Moon time changes things.
 Micrometeorites and subtle soil movements will gradually erase our first footprints on the Moon over perhaps a million years.
 This unique moment in our history, indeed the coming and going of Man, is but a moment in Moon Time.